SBA Affiliation Rules – Important New Government Contract Small Business FAR Guidance

-By virtue of congressional mandates and FAR regulations for small business firms, and under the National Defense Authorization Act (NDAA), the Small Business Administration regulations (SBA) has made recent changes to various affiliation rules that regulate small business contracts including those set aside for designated SBA programs and the limitation on subcontracting.
+By virtue of congressional mandates and FAR regulations for small business firms, and under the National Defense Authorization Act (NDAA), the Small Business Administration regulations (SBA) has made recent changes to various SBA affiliation rules that regulate small business contracts including those set aside for designated SBA programs and the limitation on subcontracting.

 Small businesses should be aware that although the new rules tend to relax the availability of size protests, the Small Business Administration regulations can still find affiliation if the statutory requirements are not followed.

-The new SBA rules address government contracts for small businesses and federal procurements for bundled contracts and suggest that a small business can engage in teaming agreements with other small business if each team member or subcontractor qualifies as small under the respective size standards.
+The new SBA rules address government contracts for small businesses and federal procurements for bundled contracts and suggest that a small business can engage in teaming agreements with other small businesses if each team member or subcontractor qualifies as small under the respective size standards.
 This is based on the small business size standard that the contracting officer assigns to the prime contract and that assigned to the subcontractor by the prime.
 Before, the new rules, it was easier to be deemed affiliated.
 However, with the new similarly situated entity rules, you have more avenues to escape liability under SBA affiliation rules.